20gaLois17/auto-timr/README.md

 ## Note

 Please do not use this repo, as of now it is highly customised to my personal workflow and might not work for you.
-Also this script is a complete hack due to the fact that I intend to save time (and nerfes) for the matter.
+Also this script is a complete hack due to the fact that I intend to save time (and nerves) for the matter.

 ## But why?
 Because I ...